mikeconroy/mikeconroy.com/_posts/2015-12-21-an-introduction-to-mulesoft-anypoint-studio.md

 * * *
 &nbsp;
-{% include image.html url="/assets/images/MuleSoft/screenshot.png" description="MuleSoft Anypoint Studio - Salesforce Flor" %}
+{% include image.html url="/assets/images/MuleSoft/screenshot.png" description="MuleSoft Anypoint Studio - Salesforce Flow" %}

 The flow that we will create will return data from Salesforce (Accounts in our example) to the browser in JSON when visiting http://localhost:8081/salesforce.demo